WOLED vs. QD-OLED

 What Is WOLED?

 Starting with LG Display's WOLED panel, they feature a white OLED layer beneath four subpixels: red, green, blue, and white.
-All four subpixels are never all on at the same time, and the display only uses the white subpixel to produce the color white, while the other pixels help produce other colors.
+None of the subpixels is on at the same time, since the display uses only the white subpixel to produce white.
+The other pixels help produce other colors.

-The exact order of the subpixels has changed, too.
+The exact order of the subpixels has changed over time, too.
 Originally, WOLED monitors were made with an RWBG subpixel layout, meaning the pixels started with red, then had white, blue, and green.
-However, more recent-generation WOLEDs have RGWB subpixel layouts, so the green pixel is next to the red.
+However, more recent third-generation WOLEDs have RGWB subpixel layouts, so the green pixel is next to the red.
 You can see examples of these below.

 RWBG RGWB